 If you add student loans to this the number explodes dramatically… and then there are other potential debts such as medical bills and personal loans.

-So the secret to paying off debt that I discovered when studying the work of Dave Ramsey, is to pay off your smallest debts first… hang on that doesn’t make sense!
+So the secret to paying off debt that I discovered when studying the work of Dave Ramsey, is to pay off your smallest debts first… wait what??
+That doesn’t make sense!

 The common theory of financial advisors is to tell people to pay off their largest loans first because they are the ones costing them the most money, makes sense right.